-Travel Photography Tips and Approach
+Travel Photography Tips and Techniques for your next Vacation

 Travel photography can mean so many things to different people.
 For some, it’s the idea of traveling to exotic locations.
 For others, it means some time alone in the wilderness.
 It can also be a photo-centric journey to the nearest big city.
-What it can do is make you adopt a new mindset to photography in new as well as familiar places.
+What traveling can do is make you adopt a new mindset to your photography in new as well as familiar places.

 Does a Parisian consider shooting in their home town “travel photography”?
 Or is it just us tourists who take on this mantle?
 And for starters, just what the heck is travel photography?